Learning Plan for 2022-23 School Year

 7:30am – 2:30pm

-- Transportation: In 2022/23 Weld Re-8 transports K-5 students who live beyond a .5 (one half) mile radius from their home school, middle school students who live beyond a 1.5-mile radius from school, and high school students who live beyond a 2-mile radius from school.
+• Transportation: Weld Re-8 transports K-5 students who live beyond a .5 (one half) mile radius from their home school, middle school students who live beyond a 1.5-mile radius from school, and high school students who live beyond a 2-mile radius from school.
 Route information is shared with families directly.
-For more information, contact the Transportation Department at 303-857-7370.
+For more information, visit the Transportation webpage at Weld8.org or contact the Transportation Department at 303-857-7370.

 Health and Safety: Weld Re-8 will continue to work closely with public health officials and our local healthcare partners.
 Masks will be optional for those who want to wear them in the schools or on school buses.
 Our expectation is that staff or students will be treated respectfully whether they choose to wear a mask or not.
 While we will provide information to staff and students about opportunities to be vaccinated, the district will not request, collect, or store staff member or student’s personal COVID-19 vaccination records.